-The assembly of the tertiary air control is shown in figure 1.
-This will be fixed in a permanent open position as it allows airflow to be pre-heated to mix with exhaust gases allowing the exhaust gas to reignite producing a cleaner and more efficient stove.
+The base of the appliance includes the tertiary air opening and is shown in figure 1.
+This will be fixed in a permanent open position as it allows airflow to be pre-heated to mix with exhaust gases allowing the exhaust gas to re-ignite producing a cleaner and more efficient stove.